MY BOOKMARKS

 Program Description

 Dr. Martin Luther King, Jr. had a dream, but he did not dream alone.
-Skillfully using stories and music, Reggie highlights how the contributions of Frederick Douglas, Harriet Tubman, Benjamin Banneker (inventor), Satchel Paige (sports star), and others helped young Martin become a man who changed the world and add to the fabric of our nation.
+Skillfully using stories and music, Reggie highlights how the contributions of Frederick Douglas, Harriet Tubman, Benjamin Banneker (inventor), Satchel Paige (sports star), and others helped young Martin become a man who changed the world and added to the fabric of our nation.

 Program Detail

-Program type: Assembly/Performance, Out-of-School-Time
+Program type: Assembly/Performance, Virtual/Online Program

 Artistic Discipline: Multi-discipline, Multi-media, Music, Storytelling

-Cultural Origin: African, American, Multicultural
+Cultural Origin: American, Multicultural

 Subject: History, Music, Social Studies / History